waynegraham/registry.clir.org/_projects/2015-new-england-to-the-near-east-missionary-collections.md

 ---
 layout: project
-title: "New England to the Near East: Missionary Collections of Amherst and Mount Holyoke Colleges"
+title: New England to the Near East: Missionary Collections of Amherst and Mount Holyoke Colleges
 ---